plastics-eater/FF00-1/FF00-1/Lower_Body/outline.md

 The extrusion placed for an M3 heatset insert lies in the center between the inner corner and the edge of the 6mm fillet.
 (Or 3mm from the inner corner)
 <br>
 <img width="799" height="700" alt="image shows a topdown view of an onshape sketch, a circle with a diameter of 4mm is visible in the center of the corner post." src="https://github.com/user-attachments/assets/31060f7a-924a-4477-a4df-bb6b82cd2e0f" />
+<sub>The radius of the extrusion is dependent on the type of heatset insert used, 4mm was chosen here as it is compatible with commonly found 6mm long M3 inserts.</sub>